CRVI/OpenCLIPP/Readme - C Interface.txt

 and returns the context handle.
 The handle must be closed by calling ocipUninitialize when the context (or the whole library) is no longer needed. ocipInitialize() can be called more than once, in that case, each context must be released individually by a call to ocipUninitialize().
-Images, Buffers and Programs created from different context can't be mixed (a program can only run with images or buffers that have been created from the same context).
+Images and Programs created from different context can't be mixed (a program can only run with images that have been created from the same context).

 ocipError ocip_API ocipUninitialize(ocipContext Context)
 Releases the context.